Circuit training

 Circuit training is a form of body conditioning that involves endurance training, resistance training, high-intensity aerobics, and exercises performed in a circuit, similar to high-intensity interval training.
 It targets strength building and muscular endurance.
 An exercise "circuit" is one completion of all set exercises in the program.
 When one circuit is completed, one begins the first exercise again for the next circuit.
 Traditionally, the time between exercises in circuit training is short and often with rapid movement to the next exercise.

 The program was developed by R.E.
 Morgan and G.T.
 Anderson in 1953 at the University of Leeds in England.

 Typical activities in a circuit training

-A circuit should work each sections of the body individually.
+A circuit should work each section of the body individually.
 Typical activities include: